Mathématique: Chapter 36

 “Why not?”
 Lam asked.

-“This happens to me when I’ve been working.”
+“Happens when I’ve been working.”

-“Hold off a minute,” Lam said quietly, looking at TJ.
+“Hold off a minute,” Lam told TJ.

 Rush pressed a hand to his forehead, his eyes shut.